 The traditional single-coil works for these classic metal styles, but if you want something less-noisy but with more output, there are always alternatives, and in my opinion, for people who are into metal but want something more versatile, the single-coil-sized humbuckers are probably your best bet.

 These will be able to cover those cool 80s metal tones as well as the modern ones without having to go out and purchase another guitar with humbuckers.

 If you’re ever stuck, try to look up some of your favorite artists and see what kind of pickups they are using on their guitars.
 There is a good chance you’ll be able to find exactly what you need or something very similar to it, even if they are using humbuckers.

-Pickups have grown to be one of the most diverse markets when it comes to guitar gear, and perhaps, by reading this article, you’ve learned something new about them and.
-I personally believe that single-coil sized pickups are ideal for metal, but if you’re say, a Strat enthusiast, and you’re looking for something closer to the traditional sound, you can always find options in regular and stacked single-coil models.
-Hopefully, the info and recommendations here will lead you to find the perfect single-coil pickups (or single-coil styled ones) for you and will help you discover a guitar tone that you think is inspiring.
+Pickups have grown to be one of the most diverse markets when it comes to guitar gear, and perhaps, by reading this article, you’ve learned something new about them.
+I personally believe that single-coil-sized pickups are ideal for metal, but if you’re, say, a Strat enthusiast and you’re looking for something closer to the traditional sound, you can always find options in regular and stacked single-coil models.
+Hopefully, the info and recommendations here will lead you to find the perfect single-coil pickups (or single-coil-styled ones) for you and will help you discover a guitar tone that you think is inspiring.